-All level of service/capacity analysis shall be completed using the most current Synchro software (version 8) developed by Trafficware.
+All level of service/capacity analysis shall be completed using the most current Synchro software.

 The TIA is to be prepared by a professional engineer registered in the State of Arizona and the final TIA report shall be signed and sealed by the engineer.